 The first wave of COVID-19 taught us valuable lessons, so don’t be caught off guard twice.

-Your people might have been more productive with remote tech, so set up the systems to secure and support a long-term business continuity plan for pandemic.
+Your people might have been more productive with a remote IT provider, so set up the systems to secure and support a long-term business continuity plan for pandemic.